truenas/documentation/content/en/hub/initial-setup/install/_index.md

 ---
-title: "Installing TrueNAS"
+title: "Installing and Updating"
-description: "Procedures to install TrueNAS on various platforms."
+description: "Procedures to install TrueNAS on various platforms or update existing TrueNAS installations."
 weight: 1
 ---